Lim Seh Chun

 Seh Chun began his role at SUTD in May 2014.
 Prior to joining SUTD, he was the Deputy Dean of Engineering at the National University of Singapore (NUS).
 He also oversaw the Design-Centric Programme in the NUS Engineering Faculty.
 During that period, he chaired the NUS Institutional Laboratory Safety Committee, and was a member of the NUS Nominating Committee for Honorary Degrees and Emeritus Professorships.
 He was also the former Head of the NUS Department of Mechanical Engineering, Chief of Staff at the NUS President’s Office/Vice-Chancellor’s Office, Acting Director of Institutional Resources, and an Associate President.
 He was appointed the first Chairman of the NUS University Promotion & Tenure Committee, and served as Chairman of two NUS business entities: Singapore University Press and WizLearn Pte Ltd.

-Seh Chun is well known internationally for his work with Prof Mike Ashby in the development and construction of wear-mechanism maps.
-He has authored/co-authored a number of well-cited papers on wear-mechanism maps and made invited presentations at prestigious international conferences, including the Gordon Research Conference in Tribology and the World Tribology Congress.
+Seh Chun is well known internationally for his work with Prof Mike Ashby of Cambridge University in the development and construction of wear-mechanism maps.
+He has made invited presentations at prestigious international conferences, including the Gordon Research Conference in Tribology and the World Tribology Congress.
 He has been involved in organising international conferences in areas such as Engineering Materials and Tribology, including chairing the first International Conference on Advanced Tribology, Singapore; and co-chairing the series of International Conferences on Materials for Advanced Technology ICMAT2003 to ICMAT2009, Singapore.
 He has also served as member of Scientific or Advisory Committee of a number of international conferences in Tribology and Materials Education.
-He is co-organising with Prof Mike Ashby of Cambridge University, the first Asian Symposium on Materials Education to be held in Singapore in December 2014.
+He co-organised with Prof Mike Ashby the first, second and third Asian Symposium on Materials Education held in Singapore in December 2014, 2016 and 2018 respectively.
+A fourth symposium is being planned.

 - 1977 BA (Hons) Engineering Science, Oxford University